Christian-DAntonio/ChristiansBookStoreW23/README.txt

  I almost lost the whole assignment!!!!
 I made one massive mistake that almost costed me the whole project with the Add project Refrence part!!!!!!!!
 Thankfullly I rembered that I can undo some changes on Visual Studio, So i'm good so far.
 I'm getting to the point of finally being done.
  4:58
  Now all the projects have a refrence to each other.
 Can't wait to be done at long last!!!!!!!!!!!!!!!!!!
+ 5:09
+ Moved some file to the new projects and edited some of them.
+I hope I'm actually near the end of the tunnel this time, because I can't afford to spend too much time on one project right know.